5 College Application Mistakes to Avoid

 Of course, we’re using a cliché here and not referring to the actual postmortem equine abuse (tip: that wouldn’t look good on an app either).
 Admissions officers do not like to read the same thing over and over.
 In other words, don’t weave the same tale of overcoming adversity through field hockey into every essay topic.

 Real estate on an application is as valuable as Park Place.
 Don’t treat it like Baltic or Mediterranean Avenue (even if hotels are cheaper to build and it’s all part of your grand plan to be a Monopoly slumlord).
-Use every open space on an application to reveal something new and important about who you are.
+It’s a common mistake to leave important information off the table, so be sure to use every open space on a college application to reveal or reinforce something important about who you are.
 That’s what it’s there for.

 “Oh, you organized a potato sack race at your family reunion when you were ten?
 Welcome to Stanford, young man!” says the man in the tweed jacket as he hands a teenage boy a celebratory cigar.

-Speak to any group of college admissions officials and tales of overly-involved parents abound and make no mistake, excessive parental intervention can harm your admissions chances.
-E-mails and phone calls to the admissions office should come exclusively from you, the applicant, not your parents.
-Your application should not show any traces of mom or dad’s handwriting or middle-aged writing styles.
+Speak to any group of college admissions officials and tales of overly involved parents abound.
+Make no mistake: excessive parental intervention can harm your college admissions chances.
+E-mails and phone calls to the admissions office should come exclusively from you, the applicant — not your parents.